Skip to main content

 Staffbase Voices 2026: Widget Scenarios We're Bringing to Berlin

-We’ll be at VOICES Berlin 2026 on 29–30 April at Arena Berlin with Widget Builder — and we’re bringing six concrete custom widget scenarios that line up with the conference’s 2026 themes.
-This post gives you a preview of what’s on show at the booth, so you can arrive with a clear question and leave with an implementation list.
+We’ll be at VOICES Berlin 2026 on 29–30 April at Arena Berlin with Widget Builder .
+We’re bringing six concrete custom widget scenarios that line up with the conference’s 2026 themes.
+We don’t have a dedicated booth, but we’ll be moving around the venue across both days.
+This post gives you a preview of what we’re bringing, so you can come up to us with a clear question and leave with an implementation list.

 If Berlin doesn’t fit your calendar, Staffbase runs two more 2026 editions: VOICES Americas on 12 May 2026 as a virtual online summit (12:00–16:30 ET) and VOICES London on 4 June 2026 in-person.
 All dates, registration and agenda are live on voices.staffbase.com .